phax/phive/README.md

 ## How to validate documents with programmatic rules

-TODO The description of this section needs to be written
+TODO The description of this section needs to be written.
+Please have patience until everything is ready and setup.

 # Maven usage